cfragiadakis/Roget-Thesaurus-Classification/README.md

 pip install -r requirements.txt
 ```
 ## Data Resources

-You can access the generated word embeddings used in this project from the following link:
+You can access the word embeddings used in this project, as well as the machine learning classification models for the "Class/Section Prediction" section from this [link](https://drive.google.com/drive/folders/1fhWq8VNi8ZOD0D2jUteGo__cet208hvB?usp=sharing)

-[Word Embeddings](

 # Main Sections